spark-mv/cdn/troubleshooting.md

 #### Solutions
 1. Ensure the total of CDN and statistics percentages adds up to 100% in the control panel.
-  a.
-Login to [your account] (http://holacdn.com/signin?utm_source=holaext)
-  b.
-Go to the configuration section
+  * Login to [your account] (http://holacdn.com/signin?utm_source=holaext) and go to the configuration section
-  c.
-Adjust CDN and stats percentages
+  * Adjust CDN and stats percentages
-  d.
-Save your settings, which will take a few minutes to go into effect
+  * Save your settings, which will take a few minutes to go into effect
-  e.
-Reload the page.
+  * Reload the page.
-  f.
-HolaCDN will load either in stats or CDN - according to probabilities specified in the control panel.
+  * HolaCDN will load either in stats or CDN - according to probabilities specified in the control panel.

 ## fallback error